-Look at the social roles that are regarded within the situation as meaningful by those involved, and look at the kinds of behaviour expected from people in those roles.
+Look at the social roles and interactions within the situation, and look at the kinds of behaviour expected from people in those roles.
 If you see any conflicts, indicate them.

 Finally, include yourself in the picture.
 Make sure that your roles and relationships in the situation are clear.
 Remember that you are not an objective observer, but someone with a set of values, beliefs and norms that colour your perceptions.

 Rich pictures should be drawn out in collaboration with stakeholders and background materials.
 These are handy when compared to business activity models to see where a certain stakeholder’s perspective contradicts the goings-on of the actual business system.

 The Improvement Service (IS) is the national improvement organisation for local government in Scotland.

 Our purpose is to help councils and their partners to improve the health, quality of life and opportunities of all people in Scotland through community leadership, strong local governance and the delivery of high quality, efficient local services.

 Through a series of principles, the IS works to promote improvement in local government and among its partners to support them improve outcomes and reduce the outcome gaps within populations and within areas.

 The IS delivers a range of products and services that support CPPs to build their capacity to deliver the public service reform agenda.

 The IS has a non-partisan role to support all elected members in Scotland.